Louisville City FC: Rivalries

-Louisville City's main league and regional rivals are FC Cincinnati, Saint Louis FC, and Indy Eleven.
+Louisville City's current main league and regional rivals are: Indy Eleven, Lexington SC, and historically: current MLS-side FC Cincinnati, and now-defunct Saint Louis FC.

+The Commonwealth Cup

+The cities of Lexington and Louisville maintain a cultural rivalry as they are the largest cities in the state of Kentucky.
+In 2023, Lexington SC played its first season in the United Soccer League (though they played in USL 1, the 2nd tier).
+During their first season, they played a much anticipated first match against Louisville in the Lamar Hunt U.S. Open Cup.
+Due to being in different divisions, the rivalry between the two teams was expected to be relegated to the U.S. Open Cup and USL Jägermeister Cup.
+In 2025, as part of a deal that saw Lexington SC build a new stadium, Lexington SC was promoted to the USL Championship league, the same division as Louisville.
+For this competition, both sides agreed to form a formal rivalry called The Commonwealth Cup.
+Each year, the two teams play 1–3 times a season for a physical trophy presented by Republic Bank.

 Kings' Cup

-Louisville City FC played and won its first professional match 2–0 against Saint Louis FC on opening day of the 2015 USL season.
-Since then the two sides have fostered a friendly rivalry for the Kings' Cup.
-The rivalry went dormant when Saint Louis FC dissolved in October 2020 due to the announcement of a future St Louis MLS expansion team controlled by competing ownership.
+Louisville City FC played its first professional match against Saint Louis FC on the opening day of the 2015 USL season, winning 2–0.
+Since then the two sides fostered a friendly rivalry for the Kings' Cup until the rivalry went dormant when Saint Louis FC dissolved in October 2020, though it would be "renewed" when St Louis City SC's reserve team began play with the Division 3 league MLS Next Pro.
+The two clubs faced off in a pre-season match on March 5, 2022, in St. Louis as well as in the third round of the 2022 U.S. Open Cup.

 Dirty River Derby

 The rivalry with FC Cincinnati for the Dirty River Derby, less commonly known as "River Cities Cup", was one of the most hotly contested matches in lower division US soccer until FC Cincinnati moved to MLS in 2018.
 The two cities are located a mere 100 miles apart from each other along the Ohio River.
 Due to this proximity, the matches tend to draw well and often featured aggressive play for local bragging rights.
-The Dirty River Derby, as far as being a divisional rivalry, ended following the 2018 season with FC Cincinnati's move to MLS.
+In 2018, Louisville City beat FC Cincinnati 5–0 in a regular season game, and in 2023, FC Cincinnati defeated Louisville City 1–0 in the third round of the U.S. Open Cup.